amazon 3pl services

 5. Avoid FBA Restrictions and Delays

 During peak seasons, Amazon typically implements storage restrictions that make sending in new stock very difficult for sellers.
-A 3PL provider gets past this restriction and therefore allows you to store and distribute your inventory without worrying about it.
+A 3PL provider gets past this restriction and, therefore, allows you to store and distribute your inventory without worrying about it.

 6. Better Customer Service and Returns Management

 They can also process returns more efficiently, reducing the likelihood of lost inventory or unnecessary fees.
+So, if you are doing 3PL Amazon FBA USA, you should consider getting in touch with a reliable 3P partner.

 Cons of Using a 3PL Provider for Amazon Sales